 DeGeneres has also ventured into the beauty and fashion world.
 In 2009, she became the face of COVERGIRL.
 She also previously served as the spokeswoman for JCPenney and American Express.
 And her lifestyle brand, ED by Ellen — including clothing, accessories and home decor — launched in 2015.

-In late 2017, DeGeneres also debuted a game show titled “Ellen’s Game of Games” on NBC, expanding the popular games that have been featured on her talk show.
+In late 2017, DeGeneres also debuted a new game show titled “Ellen’s Game of Games” on NBC, expanding the popular games which have been previously featured on her talk show.

 Ellen DeGeneres’ Real Estate Portfolio

 DeGeneres and wife de Rossi have made a name for themselves as real estate magnates.
 The couple has a knack for purchasing swanky properties and unloading them to fellow celebrities.
-For example, they became landlord to musician Nick Jonas in 2015, renting one of their many homes to him.
+For example, they became landlord to musician Nick Jonas in 2015, renting one of their many homes to the 28-year-old.

 Ellen DeGeneres’ Honors and Awards

 In November 2016, President Obama presented DeGeneres with the Presidential Medal of Freedom.
 “It’s easy to forget now just how much courage was required for Ellen to come out on the most public of stages 20 years ago,” Obama said.
 Here’s a summary of other awards and accolades that the star has picked up over her career:

 Outstanding Talk Show (2004, 2005, 2006, 2007)